hashicorp/vault-plugin-database-redis/README.md

 ### Environment Set Up

 To test `go test` will execute a set of basic tests against the `docker.io/redis:latest` Redis database image.
 To test against different Redis images, for example 5.0-buster, set the `REDIS_VERSION=5.0-buster` environment variable.
-If you want to run the tests against a local Redis installation or an already running Redis container, set the environment variables `REDIS_HOST`, `REDIS_TLS`, `CA_CERT_FILE` before executing.
+If you want to run the tests against a local Redis installation or an already running Redis container, set the environment variables `REDIS_HOST` before executing, as well as `REDIS_TLS`, `CA_CERT_FILE` for acceptance tests.

 **Note:** The tests assume that the Redis database instance has a default user with the following ACL settings user default on `nopass ~* +@all`.
 If not you will need to align the Administrator username and password with the pre-set values in the [redis_test.go](https://github.com/hashicorp/vault-plugin-database-redis/blob/main/redis_test.go) file.